lab1092/blender-manual_ja/manual/textures/assigning_a_texture.rst

    Texture panel with buttons for Material, World, and Brush textures highlighted

-The three buttons :guilabel:`Material`, :guilabel:`World`,
+The three buttons *Material*, *World*,
-:guilabel:`Brush` at the top of the texture panel indicate the texture data type, that is, the kind of texture that is being edited.
+*Brush* at the top of the texture panel indicate the texture data type, that is, the kind of texture that is being edited.